pharmaR/pharmaR/blogpost.md

 You cannot validate a system with out a use case.
 The use case could be broad: "A user must be able to perform statistical calculations with data.
 It could be narrow: "The system must serve an API endpoint that calculates the mean of upto 250 numbers with to the 7th decimal place."
 A system, will usually have many user requirements, ranging from end user requirements to lower level infrastructure requirements, e.g. user/netowrk authentication, data encryption etc.

 ### Can you validate a language?
-We cannot validated a language (e.g. R, Python, SAS, etc).
+We cannot validate a language (e.g. R, Python, SAS, etc).
 We can validate the language's interpreter.
 For example, in R does `hist(rnorm(100, 1,0))` generate histogram plot?

 ## What do you actually validate?